oscarvargash/cirm_22/day_1/README.md

 </details>

 Wild cards can also be used for the begining of files and for strings nested in the name of the files.
-For example we can list only files that start with "log":
+For example we can list only files that start with `log`:

 ```
 ls log*
 ```

-And we can list the files that contain the string "2.":
+And we can list the files that contain the string `2.`:

 ```
 ls *2.*